-A. Top Line Summary (as at week 04 2026, up to 25 January 2026)
+A. Top Line Summary (as at week 05 2026, up to 01 February 2026)

-- Covid-19 confirmed case admissions to hospital increased. - COVID-19 cases who are inpatients have remained stable. - RSV activity in children under 5 years has increased. - Influenza in-patient cases and admissions have decreased in the latest week. - Norovirus confirmed cases have decreased in the most recent week (week 04). - Whooping Cough notifications remained stable in week 03 (the most recent reporting week). - Scarlet Fever notifications have been fluctuating in a narrow band in recent weeks (to week 04).
+- Covid-19 confirmed case admissions to hospital decreased. - COVID-19 cases who are inpatients have increased. - RSV activity in children under 5 years has decreased. - Influenza in-patient cases and admissions have decreased in the latest week. - Norovirus confirmed cases have increased in the most recent week (week 05). - Whooping Cough notifications remained at zero in week 04 (the most recent reporting week). - The number of iGAS notifications is currently low, remaining at seasonally expected levels.
+Scarlet Fever notifications have increased in the most recent week